 We’ve all seen them: the ancient, dusty fan in a grandparent’s attic that still whirs to life, or the sleek, new tower fan that conks out after just two seasons.
-The lifespan of your fan depends on a whole host of factors, from the quality of its motor to how often you clean its blades.
-In this guide, we’ll break down everything you need to know, helping you understand the longevity of your cooling companion and how you can help it live a long, breezy life.
+The longevity of your fan depends on a whole host of factors, from the quality of its motor to how often you clean its blades.
+This guide breaks down everything you need to know, helping you understand the lifespan of your cooling companion and how you can help it live a long, breezy life.

 What Really Determines a Fan’s Lifespan?